The major in African Studies requires the successful completion of 12 courses for 36 credits. Seven courses are required and five are electives.

 - Internship (with permission of program director and instructor)

-Capstone: Any 300-level (or higher) Africana course can satisfy the capstone requirement, but if a student would like to use an independent study, graduate seminar, or internship to meet this requirement, they should consult with the program director.
-A 300-level course may count as a capstone after 18 credits (six classes) have been taken in the major.
+Capstone: Any 300-level or higher Africana course can satisfy the capstone requirement, but if a student would like to use an independent study, graduate seminar, or internship to meet this requirement, this is also possible after consultation with the program director.